ryanjrose/releaseToProd/Readme.md

 ```

-By default, releaseToProd.py looks file the file _config.yaml_
+By default, releaseToProd.py looks at the file _config.yaml_

 ## Run
 > Note: It's advisable to copy your ssh public key to each destination host's authorize_keys file